FAQs MOST COMMON

-Please fill out the form in our Book Now page and we'll get back to you with a quote and a detailed breakdown of what's included.
+Please fill out the form on our Book Now page and we'll get back to you with a quote and a detailed breakdown of what's included.
 Once you accept the quote, we'll send the invoice for the 15% deposit.
 The balance will be due 10 weeks prior to arrival.

 When do I have to pay?

-In order to secure your booking, a deposit of 15% is payable.
+To secure your booking, a deposit of 15% is payable.

 What if I have to cancel my trip?

-If you want to cancel less than 30 days before the departure, but more than 14 days, we will move your trip to a later date or give you a voucher for the entire value of the trip.
+If you want to cancel less than 30 days before the departure but more than 14 days, we will move your trip to a later date or give you a voucher for the entire value of the trip.

-If you want to cancel less than 14 days before the departure, we will move your trip if that’s feasible or give you a voucher for 50% of your stay value.
+If you want to cancel less than 14 days before the departure, we will move your trip if feasible or give you a voucher for 50% of your stay value.